dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 ```

 The output `pred_dict` is a Python dictionary.
-To view the inferred image with the bounding boxes, we can run:
+To view the output image with the bounding boxes:
 ```python
 pred_dict["img"]
 ```